cupslab/guess-calculator-framework/USAGE.md

 5. Pattern identifier

   This string represents the *pattern* to which the password belongs.
 A pattern is a bundle of guesses with the same probability and the same structure.
 This field is used for debugging and is not required to use the guess calculator framework.
+Note that \x01 characters serve as structure break characters here.

 6. Guess number